• Skip to primary navigation

 A simple peanut butter cookie with only two ingredients is the comfort food treat perfect for a snack or dessert!
 Made with natural peanut butter and pure maple syrup, this eco-friendly recipe is an easy choice for a cookie recipe that has all the peanut butter flavor you need.
 Each bite is packed with nutty flavor and a hint of caramelized maple syrup.

 Love easy desserts, or just love peanut butter?
-Check out this simple frozen peanut butter dates recipe that is a tasty treat the entire family will enjoy!
+Check out this simple frozen peanut butter dates recipe that is a tasty treat the entire family will enjoy.
+If you're more of a cashew fan, these maple roasted cashews are sure to delight!

 These cookies are packed with peanut butter flavor and delicious with each bite!
 Here are a few of my favorite characteristics for this particular peanut butter cookie recipe: